-In December 2020 Simatek announced the acquisition of FL Smith's global fabric filter activities.
-The closing of the acquisition was completed 1st of March 2021.
+In March 2021, Simatek finalised its acquisition of FL Smith's global fabric filter activities.
 The acquisition increases Simatek's product portfolio and gives Simatek access to new markets like Cement and Minerals.
 The acquired business includes employees in Denmark and India, the fabric filter technology and FL Smiths's product brands within fabric filters.

-For Dedert Corp, the strong ending backlog from 2020 supports the expectations for a positive result in 2021.
+For Dedert Corp, the strong ending backlog from 2021 supports the expectations for a positive result in 2022.

-Simatek A/S also expects a profitable result in 2021 due to a likewise strong 2020 ending backlog.
-The impact from the FL Smith fabric filter acquisition is expected to be neutral for the results in 2021.
+Simatek A/S expects a profitable result in 2022 due to a likewise strong 2021 ending backlog.